nikiimisal/Terraform--Some-examples-of-Scripting/README.md

 <a id="example-21"></a>

-ex.  erraform EC2 File Provisioner Example (Amazon Linux)
+ex.
+Terraform EC2 File Provisioner Example (Amazon Linux)

 >This example demonstrates how to copy a local file to an Amazon Linux EC2 instance using Terraform’s file provisioner.